jbillo/handcompare/README.md

     * Specific use of `pychecker` to detect potential issues with code <http://pychecker.sourceforge.net/>
 * PEP-0257 for preferred docstring syntax: <http://www.python.org/dev/peps/pep-0257/>
 * `coverage` module for testing code coverage: <http://nedbatchelder.com/code/coverage/>, running `coverage run test_handcompare.py; coverage report -m` to increase coverage of tests
-    * Over the course of development, using this tool, code coverage increased from 90% to 99% and at least two bugs were discovered and fixed
+    * Over the course of development, using this tool, code coverage increased from 90% to 99% and at least two bugs were discovered and fixed.

 A recent `coverage` run provided the following results: